eli0shin/firebase-framework/readme.md

 In the case of a counter where a transaction or batch is used to update a value, the idempotent success confirmation callback should be run inside of the transaction.
-This is done by calling `setComplete` within your transaction and passing it a reference to your transaction.
+This is done by calling `setComplete` within your transaction and passing it a reference to your transaction or passing it the batch reference.

 ```js
 async function (setComplete, message, context){